 Consumers Expect a Seamless Customer Experience from Site to Store

 The importance of eCommerce has grown substantially over the last decade.
 Consumers no longer use company websites solely to find basic information.
 Information such as hours of operation, contact information or a description of products or services.
 They expect the same kind of experience on a company’s website as they receive in the physical store.
-As a result, this means that businesses need to create a seamless shopping experience from a physical store to the online shop.
+As a result, this means that businesses need to create a seamless shopping experience from a physical store to your website.
 How exactly can this be achieved?
 It’s all about providing online customers with stellar customer service, convenience, and consistency.

 When a customer walks into a physical store, they expect help immediately.
 Walking around a store without being approached with assistance is usually a sign of poor customer service.
 A business may not think this same sort of attention is required on its website.
 After all, a visitor should be able to browse through the site and find the information they need on their own, right?
 Not exactly.